brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    :caption: EXT:my_extension/Classes/Schema/Enumeration/BusinessEntityType.php

-All enumeration types must implement the interface :php:`Brotkrueml\Schema\Core\Model\EnumerationInterface`, which requires a :php:`canonical()` method.
+All enumeration types must implement the interface :ref:`Brotkrueml\Schema\Core\Model\EnumerationInterface <api-enumeration-interface>`, which requires a :php:`canonical()` method.
 Depending on the case, it returns the string to use in the JSON-LD output.

 Now you can make use of this enum in PHP, for example: